 But why ProDrone is using DJI hardware?
 I found an answer at their official website.
 DJI Japan President and the CEO of ProDrone have signed a comprehensive business contact for commercial drones production on 6th July 2015.

-Is Canon a competitor for DJI? -No, at least not yet.
-It’s just a business chain that goes from DJI to Prodrone and from ProDrone to Canon.
-We are still waiting for other camera manufacturers like Sony, Fujifilm and Nikon to step into the drone game…
+-No, at least not yet.
+It’s just a business chain that goes from DJI to ProDrone and from ProDrone to Canon.
+We are still waiting for other camera manufacturers like Sony, Fujifilm, and Nikon to step into the drone game…

 But until then, please subscribe for more drone and camera content: